Rugby league in Queensland: National Rugby League

 The National Rugby League (NRL) is Australia's top-level competition for the sport of rugby league.

 The first Queensland teams joined the New South Wales Rugby League Premiership (the forerunner to the NRL) in 1988, which ultimately led to the downfall of the local Brisbane Premiership.
 These teams to begin play in the NSWRL were the Brisbane Broncos and Gold Coast-Tweed Giants.
 Following this, the NSWRL expanded again in 1995, changing its name to the Australian Rugby League (ARL) to reflect the growth of the competition from a state based league into creating two Queensland expansion teams, the North Queensland Cowboys (Townsville) and South Queensland Crushers (Brisbane).
 However, the Super League War led to the demise of the South Queensland Crushers and the Gold Coast Chargers (name change of the aforementioned Giants), who were culled by the league at the end of the 1997 and 1998 seasons respectively.
-In 2007, after nine years, top level rugby league returned to the Gold Coast with the admission of the Gold Coast Titans to the NRL.
-As of 2021, there is great speculation that a second Brisbane team to finally replace the Crushers franchise of the 1990s will be added in the next few seasons.
+In 2007, after nine years, top level rugby league returned to the Gold Coast with the admission of the Titans to the NRL.
+16 years later the Dolphins was the 17th and the 3rd Brisbane team to be admitted to the league.

 There are four Queensland based teams in the NRL: Brisbane Broncos, Dolphins, Gold Coast Titans, and North Queensland Cowboys.

 The Gold Coast-Tweed Giants/Gold Coast Seagulls/Gold Coast Chargers played in the 1988-1998 seasons and the South Queensland Crushers competed from 1995 to 1997.